BetterTastingWine.com

 Appellation Classifications

-Italy's quality designation system is similar to France's.
-It classifies wine into 4 levels of quality:
+Similar to France's, Italy classifies wine into 4 levels of quality:

-• Vino da Tavola: Literally means "table wine".
-This is the lowest quality category.
-Minimal (or no) regulation is imposed on this category.
+• Vino da Tavola (Table Wine): This is the lowest quality category.
+Minimal (or no) regulation is imposed.
 For example, vintage date is not required.
 Also, there can be no association to region.

-• Indicazione Geografica Tipica (IGT): Like the French's Vin de Pays -- takes the characters of a specific region.
-This category was created to include quality wine produced in a DOC region but does not comply with its criteria.
+• Indicazione Geografica Tipica (IGT): This category was created to include quality wine produced in a DOC region but does not comply with its criteria.
 For example, SuperTuscans (Sangiovese blended with Cabernet Sauvignon) would fall under this category.

 • Denominazione D'Origine Controllata (DOC): Wine subjects to rigid regional regulations on grape variety, yields per hectare, aging requirement, and vinification methods.